 Exam copies may be ordered from our catalog at Ingram Academic.

-Escape Home: Rebuilding a Life After the Anschluss by Charles Paterson 9780997003468 (Part ONE) (March 2017) is the story of the Schanzer family, who fled Vienna after the Nazi occupation (the Anschluss), then Czechoslovakia, and then France, always just steps ahead of the Nazi advances.
+Escape Home: Rebuilding a Life After the Anschluss by Charles Paterson 9780997003468 (March 2017) is the story of the Schanzer family, who fled Vienna after the Nazi occupation (the Anschluss), then Czechoslovakia, and then France, always just steps ahead of the Nazi advances.
 The harrowing but heartwarming story is told in a very accessible way through memories, pictures, letters and recovered documents — a nine-year-old boy and his eleven-year-old sister making their way as refugees in new languages and lands after the death of their mother, eventually being adopted in Australia as a last-ditch effort when their resourceful and loving father could find no other way to get them out of Europe.
 The book has strong echoes with the hundreds of thousands of refugee children living in uncertain circumstances throughout the world today.

-Black Thursday by Maurice Rajsfus 9780997003499 — (June 2017) Maurice was 14 years old when he was arrested in the Vél d’Hiv raid, the largest, best organized and most infamous raid in France, sweeping up over 13,000 Jews, most of whom were immigrants and who would never return from Auschwitz.
+Black Thursday by Maurice Rajsfus 9780997003499 — (June 2017) The author, Maurice, was 14 years old when he was arrested in the Vél d’Hiv raid, the largest, best organized and most infamous raid in wartime France, sweeping up over 13,000 Jews, most of whom were immigrants and who would never return from Auschwitz.
 Maurice luckily survived to tell his story.
-He spends the first half of the book describing his family life, the details of the arrest and his escape, and then the second half detailing his search forty years later for witnesses to the crime, for documents, and even has a confrontation with the policeman, one of his neighbors, who had arrested him!
+He spends the first half of the book describing his family life, the details of the arrest and his escape, and then the second half detailing his search forty years later for witnesses to the crime and for documents.
+He even has a confrontation with the policeman, one of his neighbors, who had arrested him!